danielashrafk/movie-app/README.md

 # movie-app

--The app is deployed: http://dgy.herokuapp.com/
+The app is deployed: http://dgy.herokuapp.com/

 - Replace the folders "views" and "public" in your projects with the folders in this zip file.